New York Biltmore Hotel: Use as meeting place

 Christopher Gray wrote in 2013, "The Biltmore, and in particular its clock, became almost as much an institution as Grand Central itself."
 The reclusive writer J. D. Salinger frequently met William Shawn, the editor of The New Yorker, under the Biltmore's lobby clock.
 Writer F. Scott Fitzgerald was also among those who met "under the clock at the Biltmore".
 In the hotel's heyday, hundreds of young women met with each other under the Biltmore's clock.
 Additionally, for several decades, the Belmore Cafeteria at the Biltmore Hotel was a common gathering place for New York City's taxi drivers.

-The hotel was a popular meeting place for college students because of its proximity to Grand Central Terminal, as well as to several clubhouses for Ivy League alumni.
+The hotel was a popular meeting place for college students because of its proximity to Grand Central Terminal, as well as to several clubs for Ivy League alumni.
 The New York Herald Tribune wrote in 1956 that up to 2,000 students gathered at the hotel on Fridays and Saturdays.
 During some holidays, more than half of the hotel's total revenue came from college students; in many cases, 16 to 18 students would book rooms at the same time.
 To attract these students, the hotel offered discounts of 40 to 60 percent.
 The New York Times wrote in 1957 that the hotel was "the unofficial headquarters here for college and preparatory schools".
 In 1970, the Young Women's Towne House took over 32 rooms at the hotel, renting the rooms to young women at discounted rates.

 Democratic Party use

 The Biltmore was also frequented by Democratic Party politicians, who frequently conducted deals at the hotel's Turkish baths and rented the function rooms during elections.
 This trend had started in the 1930s, when Democratic Party chairman James A. Farley established a command post there.
 During the 1932, 1936, 1940, 1944, and 1948 U.S. presidential elections, the Democratic National Committee operated its national campaign out of the Biltmore Hotel.
 Democratic presidential candidate Franklin D. Roosevelt also had his national campaign headquarters there in 1932, 1936, and 1940.
 The Democratic Party occupied all of the hotel's second floor until 1962.
-Employees frequently referred to Farley, merchant Bernard F. Gimbel, and boxer Gene Tunney as part of "the Order of the Biltmore Baths" because they frequented the hotel's Turkish baths.
+Employees frequently described Farley, merchant Bernard F. Gimbel, and boxer Gene Tunney as part of "the Order of the Biltmore Baths" because they frequented the hotel's Turkish baths.
 At the time of the Biltmore's closure in 1981, several prominent Democrats still occupied offices on the mezzanine, including Tammany Hall chief Carmine DeSapio and former New York Democratic Party chairman Michael H. Prendergast.